Healthcare in Somerset: Primary care

 There are 24 GP practices in Bath and North East Somerset as of 2020.
 There are 25 in North Somerset CCG, while Somerset CCG has 63 practices grouped into nine GP federations.

-Yeovil District Hospital NHS Foundation Trust set up a subsidiary company, Symphony Healthcare Services, in 2016.
+Yeovil District Hospital NHS Foundation Trust, now part of Somerset NHS Foundation Trust, set up a subsidiary company, Symphony Healthcare Services, in 2016.
 It took over the running of three small practices, with a combined registered list of 12,500 in March 2016.
 Symphony was also forming a partnership with South Somerset Primary Healthcare, to manage an outcomes-based budget for the 120,000 population of South Somerset.
 In February 2018, it was reported that there had been a 15.6% increase in the emergency admissions rate in the area between 2014/15 and the 12 months to September 2017.

 Yeovil walk-in centre opened in 2009 and was closed in 2017.
 Somerset CCG said too many people were misusing the town centre facility with relatively minor ailments that could be solved by a pharmacist or by ringing 111.
 It was replaced by an urgent care service at the hospital, open from 10 am to 6 pm on Saturdays and Sundays.

 Minehead Medical Centre, which has a patient population of 13,000 and around 50 staff, decided not to join the 15 other practices in Somerset which have opted to join Yeovil District Hospital NHS Foundation Trust but adopted a “John Lewis” model, where every employee owns a non-tradeable share in the company at no extra cost to them.
 This share is held on their behalf by trustees of the organisation, who are chosen by the practice staff.

 Acute care

-The main providers of NHS acute hospital care in the county are Yeovil District Hospital NHS Foundation Trust, Somerset NHS Foundation Trust and Royal United Hospitals Bath NHS Foundation Trust.
+The main providers of NHS acute hospital care in the county are Somerset NHS Foundation Trust and Royal United Hospitals Bath NHS Foundation Trust.
 Weston General Hospital is managed by University Hospitals Bristol and Weston NHS Foundation Trust.

-Taunton and Somerset Foundation Trust and Somerset Partnership (the county's mental health trust) decided in June 2017 to set up a joint management team overseen by a single chief executive.
+Taunton and Somerset NHS Foundation Trust and Somerset Partnership (the county's mental health trust) decided in June 2017 to set up a joint management team overseen by a single chief executive.
 The same year, North Somerset Clinical Commissioning Group stated Weston Area Health Trust should become "part of a larger organisation" and in 2018 it was announced that Weston General would merge into University Hospitals Bristol NHS Foundation Trust.

 The merger completed on 1 April 2020.